 Training is the essence of Tintsaba.
 Today, nearly 1000 rural women receive training in literacy, business English, committee structure, health education and production techniques.
 A mobile homeopathic clinic serves rural groups and staff suffering from HIV/AIDS.
 Serrv began to work with Tintsaba in 2010.

-Read stories about Tintsaba and its artisans (printable PDFs):
+Read stories about Tintsaba and its artisans (printable PDFs and videos):